aimagist/windhawk-open-in-admin-terminal-mod/README.md

 ## How to use

 1. Open Windhawk.
+2. Install `Open in Admin Terminal` from the Windhawk catalog.
-2. Create a new mod.
+3. If the catalog version isn't available yet, create a new mod.
-3. Paste in `open-in-admin-terminal.wh.cpp`.
+4. Paste in `open-in-admin-terminal.wh.cpp`.
-4. Compile and enable it.
+5. Compile and enable it.

 ## Notes